rmfo/NASTY/README.md

   - 5v 15w power supply for the Raspberry
   - breadboards and cables

-A few tips on what not to do :-)
+A few tips on what not to do:-)
-  - don't unplug your raspberry pi during first boot, you'd need to reflash your sd car
+  - don't unplug your raspberry pi during first boot, you'd need to reflash your sd card
   - don't short the power supply, you'd melt your Dupont cable (if you're lucky)